ppy/osu-wiki/wiki/Contests/en.md

 #### Fan Art Contest

-The *Fan Art Contest* is a drawing contest where participating artists from all across the community are challenged to create the best fan art for osu! involving [osu!'s mascots](wiki/Mascots) across various themes and art concepts.
+The **Fan Art Contest** is a drawing contest where participating artists from the community are challenged to create the best fan art for osu! involving [osu!'s mascots](wiki/Mascots) across various themes and art concepts.

 | Contest No. | Theme | ![Gold Crown][GCrown] | ![Silver Crown][SCrown] | ![Bronze Crown][BCrown] | Results |
 | :-: | :-- | :-- | :-- | :-- | :-- |